What we do

 Department of Health - owns the safeguarding policy for vulnerable groups

-Capita - private sector partner that operates an administration infrastructure and call centre for our disclosure service
+TATA Consultancy Services (TCS) - private sector partner that operates an administration infrastructure and call centre for our disclosure service

-Registered bodies - organisations that have registered with the DBS checking service, and are the primary point of contact for:
+registered bodies - organisations that have registered with the DBS checking service, and are the primary point of contact for:

 - checking disclosure applications and validating information provided by the applicant